mislam/vagrant-lemp/README.md

 ## Installation

-First run `vagrant up` which will setup the server for the first time and perform provisioning by installing all necessary software.
+Run `vagrant up` which will setup the server for the first time and perform provisioning by installing all necessary software.

-	cd /path/to/project/dir
 	vagrant up

+### Reboot

 Reboot the server so that `upstart` kicks-off nginx at startup.